 Another commonly held belief is that, by bringing a Co-borrower onto your loan application, you will always improve your chances of being approved.

-However, it is crucial to understand that the federal agencies (Fannie Mae, Freddie Mac, Ginnie Mae) that oversee and buy loans from lenders will generally require lenders to use the lower scoring borrower’s credit score (specifically, the median score from Experian, Equifax, or TransUnion credit reports) to underwrite the loan.it is crucial to understand that the federal agencies (Fannie Mae, Freddie Mac, Ginnie Mae) that oversee and buy loans from lenders will generally require lenders to use the lower scoring borrower’s credit score (specifically, the… Click To Tweet
+However, it is crucial to understand that the federal agencies (Fannie Mae, Freddie Mac, Ginnie Mae) that oversee and buy loans from lenders will generally require lenders to use the lower scoring borrower’s credit score (specifically, the median score from Experian, Equifax, or TransUnion credit reports) to underwrite the loan.it is crucial to understand that the federal agencies (Fannie Mae, Freddie Mac, Ginnie Mae) that oversee and buy loans from lenders will generally require lenders to use the lower scoring borrower’s credit score (specifically,… Click To Tweet

 So, even if your co-borrower’s credit is well established and 780, if you have poor credit, it’s very possible that your co-borrower’s credit won’t help you in determining creditworthiness.